devoxa/flocky/README.md

 ### shuffle(array)

-Creates an array of shuffled values, using a version of the [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm).
+Create an array of shuffled values, using a version of the [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm).

 ```js